 - 3. The Place Taskforce ran a call for evidence which closed in December 2021 and received 34 written submissions.
 The Place Taskforce ran an additional eight verbal evidence sessions with 17 speakers, conducted three formal interviews, visited Wisbech and Grimsby where there were discussion sessions with local stakeholders and visits to local regeneration initiatives and the LGA hosted a roundtable.
 These all informed the final report. - 4.
 On 1 November 2021, the LGA hosted a roundtable providing an opportunity to bring the voices of local government leaders from across the country together on this agenda.
-The roundtable was co-chaired by Cllr Abi Brown and Cllr Simon Henig who were members of the Place Taskforce representing the LGA's People and Places Board and City Regions Board.
-The roundtable focused on three themes: collaborative and partnership working, levers and measuring impact and developing a strategy and vision. - 5.
-The LGA used the evidence gathered from the roundtable to inform their submission to the Place Taskforce's Call for Evidence.
-In January 2022, Lord Bassam attended the LGA's People and Places Board to discuss emerging findings and the LGA's call for evidence submission with members. - 6.
+The roundtable was co-chaired by Cllr Abi Brown and Cllr Simon Henig who were members of the Place Taskforce.
+Cllr Abi Brown was the LGA's City Regions Board representative.
+The roundtable focused on three themes: collaborative and partnership working, levers and measuring impact and developing a strategy and vision. - The LGA used the evidence gathered from the roundtable to inform their submission to the Place Taskforce's Call for Evidence.
+The LGA's submission was shared with City Regions members in the board paper pack ahead of the board meeting on 11th January 2022. - 6.
 To coincide with the launch of the report, 'Partnerships in Place: The Business of Levelling Up', Business in the Community held a webinar in May 2022 to discuss the recommendations in further detail.
-Cllr Henig represented the People and Places Board and was a panel member at the event.
+Cllr Henig from the LGA's People and Places Board and was a panel member at the event.
 Cllr Henig highlighted the importance of councils working in partnership with business as well as the need for early engagement between local government and the private sector to create a joined-up vision of a place owned by all the actors involved.
-Cllr Henig drew on examples from Durham and reinforced the importance of long-term and joined-up funding to enable more effective place-based regeneration.
+Cllr Henig reinforced the importance of long-term and joined-up funding to enable more effective place-based regeneration.